cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 ### Unit 1&2: An Introduction to Security and Risk Management, & Users, Assessments and the Risk Management Process

-#### Unit 1&2: Learning Objectives

-- Understand the various definitions of risk.
-- Ability to explain how to assess, qualify and mitigate risks.
-- Describe various approaches to quantify and qualify risks.
-- List common security and risk standards and select the appropriate one(s) for a given situation.
-- Explain the importance of user participation in the risk management process.
-- Discuss the implications of any recommended mitigations.

 #### Unit 1&2: Reflections